dariahervieux/azure-nd-capstone/README.md

 ```

 ### Results
-The best model, compatible with ONNX format, with`r2_score=0.9597` is VotingEnsemble according to the results available in the Azure ML Studio:
+The best model, with`r2_score=0.9597`, is VotingEnsemble according to the results available in the Azure ML Studio:
 ![AutoML run models](./assets/automl-run-models.png)

 The best model explanation and metrics can be also found in Azure Ml Studio: